Man sitting in dental chair, tuscaloosa al

 Healthier Alternatives to Sweet Tea

-According to the Centres for Disease Control (CDC), sugar-sweetened beverages have been linked to diabetes, tooth decay, and weight gain.
+According to the Centers for Disease Control (CDC), sugar-sweetened beverages have been linked to diabetes, tooth decay, and weight gain.

-Of course, the occasional sweet drink or tea is not typically cause for concern, but indulging in sweet drinks throughout the day, put your teeth and general health at risk.
+Of course, the occasional sweet drink or tea is not typically cause for concern, but indulging in them throughout the day puts your teeth and overall health at risk.

 Consider these alternatives in order of tooth health: